Find answers to advanced questions about the Partner Configuration page and the different options for setting up partner postbacks.

 The Partner Configuration page lets you configure the following things per partner and site:

 - Which postbacks to send to the partner

-- This is also where you enter your login credentials to the partner's platform, if Singular needs them in order to connect to the partner.
+- This is also where you enter your login credentials to the partner's platform, if Singular needs them to connect to the partner.
 This varies from partner to partner.

 For more details, see Configuring Settings and Postbacks below.

 Some partners are ad networks, ad agencies, etc. You configure attribution settings for these partners, and then you create tracking links that incorporate the partners' custom macros.
 You can also have Singular send these partners information about attributed installs, fraud decisions, etc. in the form of automated postbacks.

 - Other partners are third-party BI systems, fraud analyzing services, etc. If you work with such services, you can set them up in the Partner Configuration page so that they can receive postbacks.

 A site (or an app site) is a version of your app developed for a specific platform.
 You configure partner settings for each app site separately.